Ickymink/MMA_Database_FullStack/README.md

 # MMA Fighter Database - Full-Stack Web Application

-This project is a professional-grade MMA fighter management system built for **CIS 393**.
+This project is a MMA fighter management system built for **CIS 393**.
 It allows users to browse a roster of fighters, view detailed statistics, and features a secure Admin Dashboard for database management.

 ### Prerequisites
 * **Node.js** installed on your machine.